ts-ua/carbon-erp/README.md

 ## Codebase

-The monorepo follows the Turborepo covention of grouping packages into one of two folders.
+The monorepo follows the Turborepo convention of grouping packages into one of two folders.

 1. `/apps` for applications
 2. `/packages` for shared code